 On the other hand, if your image is too small, it can be hard to see.
 Displaying all of the details of your product is crucial to an effective image.
 The more important factor for determining the size of the file is the megabytes or kilobytes rather than the number of pixels.
-As with most things in life, the best solutions is a compromise.
+As with most things in life, the best solution is a compromise.
 Find a size that is easy to load without sacrificing too much quality.

 Another problem people encounter with formatting their images is “pixelation.”
-This is when a picture is blurry and difficult to see, because it is being stretched to fill a space larger than its original dimensions.
-To avoid this, you want to make sure that your image has between 72 and 120 pixels per inch (PPI).
+This is when a picture is blurry and difficult to see because it is being stretched to fill a space larger than its original dimensions.
+To avoid this, you want to ensure that your image has between 72 and 120 pixels per inch (PPI).
 This range will keep your image looking good for the vast majority of screens.
 As an added bonus, the file size will also be manageable at this scale.
 You can use a photo editing program to change the resolution and size of the image.

 The more you crop an image, the lower the resolution will be.
 Framing is how your image is laid out.
 You want it to look as balanced as possible.
-For example, not everything important in the picture in the lower left hand corner.
+For example, note everything important in the picture in the lower left hand corner.
 Also, be sure the subject of the image is in focus, avoid too much negative space, etc.

 Learn the strengths and weaknesses of the different file types.
 You have probably seen these acronyms at the end of your files and maybe don’t know exactly what they mean.
-JPG is usually used for photos because of the wide spectrum of color it offers and high resolution.
+JPG is usually used for photos because of its wide spectrum of color and high resolution.
 PNG is often used for logos because they work well for displaying pictures with text.
-GIF images can be animated, but are lower resolution.
+GIF images can be animated but are lower resolution.